khalil-poole/osTicket-Creating-Working-and-Completing/README.md

 <img width="1037" height="928" alt="image" src="https://github.com/user-attachments/assets/06966c74-95e6-431c-9123-e1337459c5fa" />

-Next, we're going to login as the Admin John using past credentials in order to see the ticket that was submitted to the system here.
+Next, we're going to login as the Agent John using past credentials in order to see the ticket that was submitted to the system here.

 http://localhost/osTicket/scp/login.php